teaching-data-science/intro2ml/chapters/chapter04-08-evaluation-testerror.md

 ---
 title: 'Chapter 4.8: Test Error'
 description:
-  ' In ML, we are usually given one complete data set, and we would like to fit one model on that data set.
-The training error evaluation does not work in this situation since it cannot be used to estimate the future performance of the model.
-Measuring the test error would be a solution.
-This chapter argues that we would also need splitting and resampling tools.'
+  ' There are two types of errors: training error and test error.
+The focus of this Section is on the test error and difficulties related with it.'
 prev: /chapter04-07-evaluation-trainingerror
 next: /chapter04-09-evaluation-resampling
 type: subchapter